La Perouse, New South Wales: History

 The expedition's naturalist and chaplain, Father Louis Receveur, died in February after a skirmish the previous December in Samoa with the inhabitants, in which Paul Antoine Fleuriot de Langle, commander of Astrolabe and 12 other members of the French expedition were killed.
 Receveur, injured in that skirmish, died at Botany Bay and was buried at Frenchmans Cove below the headland that is now called La Perouse, not far from the Lapérouse Museum.
 The place was marked by a tin plate but the local Aboriginal people quickly removed it.
 The British replaced it with another and tended the site.
 In 1824, the tree was inscribed by Victor-Charles Lottin (1781–1846), an ensign visiting with Louis Isidore Duperrey.
 The following year, Hyacinthe de Bougainville paid for the tombstone that is on the site today.
 It was designed by Government Architect George Cookney (1799–1876).
 Receveur was the second European to be buried on the East Coast of Australia, the first being Forby Sutherland from Cook's 1770 expedition who is buried at nearby Kurnell on the other side of the Botany Bay headlands.

-The French stayed at Botany Bay for six weeks and built a stockade, observatory and a garden for fresh produce on what is now known as the La Perouse peninsula.
+The French stayed at Botany Bay for six weeks and built a stockade, observatory and garden for fresh produce on what is now known as the La Perouse peninsula.
 After completing the building of a longboat (to replace one lost in the attack in the Navigator Islands) and obtaining wood and water, the French departed for New Caledonia, Santa Cruz, the Solomons, and the Louisiades.
 Lapérouse wrote in his journals that he expected to be back in France by December 1788, but the two ships vanished.
 The last official sighting of the French expedition was in March 1788 when British lookouts stationed at the South Head of Port Jackson saw the expedition sail from Botany Bay.
 The French expedition was wrecked a short time later on the reefs of Vanikoro in the Solomon Islands during a cyclone sometime during April or May 1788, the circumstances remained a mystery for 40 years.
 Some of the mystery was solved in 1826 when items associated with the French ships were found on an island in the Santa Cruz group, with wreckage of the ships themselves discovered in 1964.

 More recently two major expeditions have been mounted to explore the sites in Vanikoro.
 In May 2005, the wreck was formally identified as that of the Boussole.
 The 2005 expedition was embarked aboard Jacques Cartier, a French naval vessel.
 The ship supported a multi-discipline scientific team to investigate the "Mystery of Lapérouse".
 The mission was called "Opération Vanikoro-Sur les traces des épaves de Lapérouse 2005".